gravitystorm/openstreetmap-carto/INSTALL.md

 Put these shapefiles at `path/to/openstreetmap-carto/data`.

 ## Fonts
-The stylesheet depends on a number of openly licensed fonts for support of all the languages found on the map.
-The package which supplies these fonts on Ubuntu 16.04 or Debian Testing is indicated.

-If a font is missing, it will skip to the next available font which contains those characters.
-If you are not concerned with a particular script, you do not need its fonts.
-DejaVu Sans and Unifont are the two required fonts, and included on most systems.
+The stylesheet uses Noto Sans, an openly licensed font from Google with support for multiple scripts.
+The "UI" version is used where available, with its vertical metrics which fit better with Latin text.
+Other fonts from the Noto family are used for some other languages.

+DejaVu Sans is used as an optional fallback font for systems without Noto Sans.
+If all the Noto fonts are installed, it should never be used.

+Unifont is used as a last resort fallback, with it's excellent coverage, common presence on machines, and ugly look.

 Mapnik 3 is required for acceptable rendering of most non-Latin scripts, particularly those with complicated diacritics and tone marks.

-### Global
-* DejaVu Sans, for most languages (`fonts-dejavu-core`)
-* Droid Sans Fallback, as a reasonable fallback (`fonts-droid-fallback`)
-* Unifont, as a last resort fallback (`ttf-unifont`)

-### Southeast Asia
-* Arundina, for Thai (`fonts-sipa-arundina`)
-* Padauk, for Burmese (`fonts-sil-padauk`)
-* Khmer OS Metal Chrieng Regular, for Khmer (`fonts-khmeros`)

-### South Asia

-* Mukti Narrow, for Bangali (`fonts-beng-extra`)
-* Gargi Medium, for Devanagari (`fonts-gargi`)
-* TSCu_Paranar, for Tamil (`fonts-taml-tscu`)
-* Tibetan Machine Uni, for Tibetian (`fonts-tibetan-machine`)

-On Ubuntu 16.04 or Debian Testing you can install all the fonts with
+On Ubuntu 16.04 or Debian Testing you can install all required fonts with

 ```
-sudo apt-get install fonts-dejavu-core fonts-droid-fallback ttf-unifont \
+sudo apt-get install fonts-noto ttf-unifont
-  fonts-sipa-arundina fonts-sil-padauk fonts-khmeros \
-  fonts-beng-extra fonts-gargi fonts-taml-tscu fonts-tibetan-machine
 ```

-On Ubuntu 14.04, replace `fonts-droid-fallback` with `fonts-droid`.
+DejaVu is packaged as `fonts-dejavu-core`.

 ## Dependencies